-Black Skin, White Masks introduces the concept of sociogeny as a development on and corrective to pre-existing Freudian concepts of phylogeny and ontogeny, to explain the construction of race and its naturalisation3.
+Black Skin, White Masks introduces the concept of sociogeny as a development on and corrective to pre-existing Freudian concepts of phylogeny and ontogeny, to explain the construction of race and its naturalisation6.
 Phylogeny here being the study of the history of an individual's evolutionary species development in order to understand their pre-history and so their various psychological dispositions, coming largely from simplistic Darwinian understandings of human motivation.
 Ontogeny is a term taken from biology and developed by Freud, as a corrective to simple (and sometimes social) Darwinist accounts, and is the biological development of a person from fertilised egg to its present or mature form, to explain the individual differences across species.
 Ontogeny and phylogeny were used by Freud in order to explain psychological traits and neuroses.
 The concept of sociogeny is developed by Fanon to explain the development of social phenomena, what are often called "social constructs," those features of society or individuals that are socially produced rather than biologically or genetically given.
-Fanon shows how socially produced characteristics come to be linked to pop-
+Fanon shows how socially produced characteristics come to be linked to population groups as if they were inherent biological characteristics7.
+This is important in particular for the way it is taken up in Wynter, when she argues that the current overrepresented form of the human, Man, is biocentric and does not properly account

-2 Homi K. Bhabha, in his foreword to the 1986 edition, notes that "Fanon's use of the word "man" usually connotes a phenomenological quality of humanness, inclusive of man and woman" (p. xxxvi).
+5 Homi K. Bhabha, in his foreword to the 1986 edition, notes that "Fanon's use of the word "man" usually connotes a phenomenological quality of humanness, inclusive of man and woman" (p. xxxvi).
 Fanon uses Jung's "collective unconscious" (p.
 112), which Fanon understands as "purely and simply the sum of prejudices, myths, collective attitudes of a given group" (p.
 145).

-3 Fanon: "Reacting against the constitutionalist tendency of the late nineteenth century, Freud insisted that the individual factor be taken into account through psychoanalysis.
+6 Fanon: "Reacting against the constitutionalist tendency of the late nineteenth century, Freud insisted that the individual factor be taken into account through psychoanalysis.
 He substituted for a phylogenetic theory the ontogenetic perspective.
 It will be seen that the black man's alienation is not an individual question.
 Beside phylogeny and ontogeny stands sociogeny.
 In one sense, conforming to the view of Leconte and Damey, let us say that this is a question of a sociodiagnostic.
 What is the prognosis?
 But society, unlike biochemical processes, cannot escape human influences.
 Man is what brings society into being."
 (Fanon, 2008, p.
 4)